dqops/dqo/docs/examples/data-validity/percentage-of-rows-passing-sql-condition.md

 ## Overview

-The following example show how you can verify that a minimum percentage of rows passed a custom SQL condition (expression) using DQOps platform.
+The following example shows how you can verify that a minimum percentage of rows passed a custom SQL condition (expression) using DQOps platform.
 By using the [sql_condition_passed_percent](../../../checks/table/sql/sql-condition-passed-percent-on-table.md) table check, we can monitor that the percentage of rows passed a custom SQL condition does not fall below the set thresholds.
 If it does, you will get a warning, error or fatal result.